KoekMeneer/SupernovaMod/CONTRIBUTING.md

 2. Test your changes before committing them.

-3. Work in a separate branch and create a pull request to [development] for it be accepted.
+3. Work in a separate (feature) branch and create a pull request to `development` for it be accepted.

 TBA